AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Quantum Observation.md

 Tags:
 - "outer-wilds"
 ---
-Quantum Imaging is the concept that allows you to manipulate [[Quantum Shard]]s and Quantum Mechanics by taking images of something that behaves differently when you observe it.
+Quantum Observation is a concept that allows you to manipulate [[Quantum Shard]]s and their quantum behavior by taking images or observing something that behaves differently when you observe it.

 If you observe the image of something that behaves quantically, it forces that object that the image is from to be force into a single possibility.